 As chairman, he coordinates all activities of the PDF Association and is responsible for recruiting new members.

-As vice chairman, Johnson is responsible for articulating the vision of the PDF Association, driving content and value to members.
+As vice chairman, Peter is responsible for articulating the vision of the PDF Association, driving content and value to members.

 Nora Calvillo, Sr. Product & Marketing Manager – Adobe Systems Incorporated.
-Nora Calvillo, from Adobe Systems Incorporated, is an experienced product management and marketing leader with 25+ years of experience working in the high tech industry.
+Nora Calvillo is an experienced product management and marketing leader with over 25 years of experience in the high tech industry.
 Nora is responsible for driving internal acceptance and business reasons for consideration of open source within Adobe.
-She is also the Convener (Chair) for the International Working Group in ISO responsible for driving ISO 32000 (PDF); in this role she drove the international working group to approve and publish PDF as an official ISO standard in 2008.
+She is also the Convener for the International Working Group in ISO responsible for driving ISO 32000 (PDF); in this role she drove the international working group to approve and publish PDF as an official ISO standard in 2008.

 Nora started her career as a systems analyst working in the Space Division of a national defense contractor and has held a number of different positions including software engineer, engineering manager, product and marketing manager in a number of companies.